seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-2.md

 ### Task 1: Secure blob storage and enable backup and soft delete

-In this task, you will learn how to use the Azure portal to secure your blob storage and enable backup and soft delete.
+Securing access to your Blob storage is a critical step for any Azure administrator or engineer.In this task, you will learn how to use the Azure portal to secure your blob storage and enable backup and soft delete.

 #### Pre-requisites for this task

-An Azure account, a storage account (Complete Task 1), an azure blob container (Complete Task 1 & Task 2 & Task3).
-Securing access to your Blob storage is a critical step for any Azure administrator or engineer.
+An Azure account, a storage account, an azure blob container (Complete Exercise 1 - Task 1 & Task 2 & Task3).
 The following steps outline available security features to help you configure your Blob storage to be secured.

 #### Steps